IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 However, identifying the activity of users based on IP addresses has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross site identity linking.
 Many technologies exist today to allow users to hide their IP address to avoid such tracking, e.g. VPNs ({{VPNCMP1}}, {{VPNCMP2}}) or Tor ({{TOR}}, {{VPNTOR}}).
 Several new technologies are also emerging in the landscape e.g. Gnatcatcher {{GNATCATCHER}}, Apple iCloud Private Relay {{APPLEPRIV}} and Oblivious technologies (OHTTP {{I-D.thomson-http-oblivious}}, ODoH {{I-D.pauly-dprive-oblivious-doh}}).

 General consideration about privacy for Internet protocols can be found in {{!RFC6973}}.
-This document is more specific and attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including:
+This document builds upon {{!RFC6973}} and more specifically attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including:

 * An analysis of the current use cases, attempting to categorize/group such use cases where commonalities exist
 * Find ways to enhance the privacy of existing uses of IP addresses.